arcosuc3m/clang-contracts/README.md

   [-enable-continue-after-violation] ...
 ```

+Because the `contract` header is contained in the tools/clang/lib/Headers/ directory, you will probably need to add the `-idirafter path-to-clang-contracts-repo/tools/clang/lib/Headers/` option.

 The `-build-level=` option allows to specify the build level of the translation (P0542R5
 Proposed Wording, Section 10.6.11.12).
 If unspecified, it defaults to default.